LittleDinoC/MemoryBench/README.md

     In our paper, we use DeepSeek-V3 as the evaluation model for these benchmarks.

 Once the environment is properly set up, you can run evaluation using the `evaluate` function.

+**❗Note:** Some datasets such as `JRE-L` use `bert_score` library to evaluate.
+And there is a bug in this lib: model loaded locally can't automatically truncate the inputs (see [Issues](https://github.com/Tiiiger/bert_score/issues?q=truncate)).
+So please load the model from huggingface as we do in this repo, instead of loading locally, or you will meet some "exceeding max length" errors during evaluating.

 **Parameters:**